belalangkunyit/ci30sybase/README.md

 # ci30sybase
-CodeIgniter 3.0 Sybase ASE Driver

-CodeIgniter 3.0 Sybase ASE Driver - SUe this driver t oconnect to Sybase ASE in CodeIgniter 3.0
+CodeIgniter 3.0 Sybase ASE Driver - Use this driver to connect to Sybase ASE in CodeIgniter 3.0.
+Base code was from ALexandre Bagio repo at https://github.com/alexandrebagio/CodeIgniter3-sybase-driver.